SECTION 1. Chapter 112 of the General Laws is hereby amended by inserting after section 1B the following sections:-

 Section 1I.
-The following may be considered in determining full or partial mitigation of a violation of this section by the health care professional:
+The following may be considered in full or partial mitigation of a violation of this section by the health care professional:

 (b) cooperation in good faith with an investigation of a violation of sections 1D, 1E, 1F.

 Section 1J.
-Sections 1C to 1H shall apply without regard to whether the proscribed conduct takes place within or outside of the commonwealth of Massachusetts, that is committed by a governmental or non-governmental entity, official, or actor and that is committed under actual or asserted color of law.
+Sections 1C to 1H shall apply without regard to whether the proscribed conduct takes place within or outside of the commonwealth of Massachusetts; whether it is committed by a governmental or non-governmental entity, official, or actor; or whether it is committed under actual or asserted color of law.

 Section 1K.
-Sections 1C to 1J shall not be construed to expand the lawful scope of practice for any health care professional.
+Sections 1C to 1J shall not be construed to expand the lawful scope of practice of any health care professional.